 - Vulnerability Analysis: Armed with the intelligence gathered, the testers will use a combination of automated vulnerability scanning tools and manual techniques to explore the firewall and the network.
 This is how the testers will discover security erosion and potential entry points.
 As they go, the tester will note which ACLs offer a potential point of entry and prioritise their testing based on these findings.

 - Exploitation: Once the team has a list of hosts and services, they will start exploitation on the target firewall and the network it protects.
 This phase typically takes two subsets.
 Firstly, the testers will look to gain shell or root access to the firewall with the aim of disrupting services or changing critical configurations.
-The second phase of exploitation focuses on the perimeter to assess the firewall’s strength at withstanding potential attacks.
+The second phase of exploitation focuses on the perimeter to assess the firewall’s strength in withstanding potential attacks.

-- Post Exploitation: Once this is complete, the penetration testing team will then review the company’s security and firewall policies, comparing these to the system’s behaviour during the test.
+- Post Exploitation: Once this is complete, the penetration testing team will review the company’s security and firewall policies, comparing these to the system’s behaviour during the test.
 They will make a note of any discrepancies.
 They will look for instances where access and use policies do not actively reflect the firewall’s procedures – as well as evidence of security erosion due to policy overload on the system.

 - Reporting: Once this is complete, it’s time to report the findings to the client.
 This will take the form of a detailed report, often along with the option to have a debrief meeting – or “washup call” – to talk through the findings and answer any questions.
 The testers will advise ACLs to prioritise fixing based on their risk factor.